 Dave serves as the principal author of Thomson/West’s two-volume treatise on the Kentucky Rules of Civil Procedure.
 The treatise, which is updated annually, is widely regarded as the leading reference on the Kentucky civil rules.
 Dave is also the primary author and editor of DBL’s Civil Litigation Blog.

-In the appellate field, he has briefed and argued cases in the Kentucky Court of Appeals, Kentucky Supreme Court, and the federal Sixth Circuit Court of Appeals.
-Opinions from cases he has handled include:
+In the appellate field, he has briefed and argued cases in the Kentucky Court of Appeals, Kentucky Supreme Court and the federal Sixth Circuit Court of Appeals.
+Opinions from cases in which he has been involved include:

 - Barbourville Diagnostic Imaging Center v.
 Philips Medical Systems, Inc., 2016 WL 697135 (E.D.Ky.
 2016)

 - Hitch v.
 St. Elizabeth Medical Center, Inc., 2016 WL 1557734 (Ky.
 App.
 2016)

 - Berger Family Real Estate, LLC v.
 City of Covington, 464 S.W.3d 160 (Ky.
 App.
 2015)

 - Wanandi v.
 Black, 2015 WL 2084511 (Ky.
 App.
 2015)

 - Fenn v.
 Philips Electronics North America Corp., 2015 WL 632154 (E.D.
 Ky.
 2015)

 - Alzadon v.
 Highlands Hosp.
 Corp., Inc., 2014 WL 3887900 (Ky.
 App.
 2014)

 - Sandoz Inc. v.
 Commonwealth ex rel.
 Conway, 405 S.W.3d 506 (Ky.
 App.
 2012)

 - Dierig v.
 Lees Leisure Industries LTD., 830 F.Supp.2d 330 (E.D.
 Ky.
 2011)